yupaul/redis-util-functions/README.md

-Some useful functions for interacting with Redis (ioredis) that's being used in our projects
+Some useful functions for interacting with Redis (ioredis) that are being used in our projects